 Real Steel |

-The Huginn is named after one of the ravens of the Germanic god Odin
+The Huginn is named after one of the ravens of the Germanic god Odin.

 Odin is the Germanic father of the gods.
-According to legend he has two ravens, which he sends every day for a flight around the world.
-When they return, they sit on Odin's shoulders and tell him everything they saw on their flight.
+According to legend, he has two ravens which he sends every day to fly around the world.
+When they return, they sit on Odin's shoulders and tell him everything they saw during their flight.
+These ravens are called Hugin (Thought) and Munin (Memory).
+The Huginn knife is named after Huginn, the raven of thought, by Ukrainian knifemaker Ivan Braginets.
+This design is being mass-produced by Real Steel.

-The Huginn is the first Real Steel knife to incorporate a slide lock.
-The Liner Lock has a big advantage: It is very secure even under high load.
-It is also very comfortable to use - for both right-handed and left-handed users.
-A round pin, a good three millimeters thick, sits transversely in the handle and is pressed into a recess in the blade root by a spring on each side between the liner and the handle shell.
-For an Liner Lock to fail, the bolt or liner would have to break. pin or liner break, or both springs springs fail at the same time.
+A round pin, about three millimeters thick, sits transversely in the handle and is pressed into a recess in the blade root by a spring on each side, positioned between the liner and the handle shell.
+For a Liner Lock to fail, the bolt or liner would need to break, or both springs would have to fail at the same time.

 The Side-Lock has been established on the market for over 20 years and has proven itself in bestsellers like the Benchmade Griptilian.
 It is gratifying that other manufacturers are now also bringing great designs with comparable systems to the market.